 - Change in behavior

 As with all medications, there is a risk of allergic reaction that can lead to anaphylaxis in dogs.
-If you see signs of an allergic reaction, then you should contact your veterinarian immediately.
+If you see signs of an allergic reaction, then you should contact your vet immediately.

 Dogs with glaucoma, high blood pressure, lung or heart disease, or an enlarged prostate shouldn’t take hydroxyzine.
 Dogs with urinary or intestinal obstruction may also have complications.
 Pregnant or nursing dogs should not take the drug, either.

-Talk to your veterinarian about any side effects you see that cause you concern because your veterinarian may be able to adjust the dosage or form a different treatment plan.
+Talk to your vet about any side effects you see that cause you concern because your vet may be able to adjust the dosage or form a different treatment plan.

 Has your dog ever taken hydroxyzine?
 Did it work for your dog?
 Then let us know in the comments below!